jasonmacduffie/isles-of-maga/story.md

 **Saving Throws:** Corvidines save at +4 at Death Ray or Poison, at Magic Wands, Paralysis or Petrify, and Spells, and +3 at Dragon Breath.

+#### Typical names

+Corvidines are the most difficult names to translate, because their language is largely communicated through bird songs with few consonants.
+However, over the ages they have developed names that continue a cultural distinction while being available to other races to pronounce.
+Here are some typical names:

+- Korooko
+- Frookoo
+- Kawrook
+- Badoot
+- Zooka
+- Daboota

 ### Vespertines

 ![vespertine.png](vespertine.png)